ronadihkg/EC21/README.md

 # EC21

-Sample code for review
+Sample code for review.
-One for ECC, one for lattice-based scheme
+One for ECC, one for lattice-based scheme.